acm-uiuc/til/_til/vim/display-word-count-stats.md

+---
-# Display Word Count Stats
+title: Display Word Count Stats
+category: vim
+---

 You can display counts for the current file including line count, word count, and byte count by hitting `g CTRL-g`.
 This also displays the line,